Baron Tredegar: History of the Morgan family

 The Morgan family descended from William Morgan, Member of Parliament for Monmouthshire.
 His eldest son Thomas Morgan was Member of Parliament for Brecon and Monmouthshire.
 All Thomas's children predeceased him and he left his estates to his younger brother John Morgan (1670-1720), who sat as Member of Parliament for Monmouthshire and served as Lord-Lieutenant of Breconshire and Monmouthshire.
 John also succeeded to the estate of his uncle and namesake, John Morgan (d.
 1715), High Sheriff of Monmouthshire in 1697 and Member of Parliament for Monmouth, a merchant who had amassed a great fortune in London.

 John's eldest son Sir William Morgan was Member of Parliament for Monmouthshire from 1722 to 1731.
 William's eldest son William Morgan sat as Member of Parliament for Monmouthshire from 1747 to 1763.
 His uncle Thomas Morgan (the son of John Morgan), known as "the General", was Member of Parliament for Brecon, Monmouthshire and Breconshire and served as Judge Advocate General from 1741 to 1768.
 His eldest son Thomas Morgan was Member of Parliament for Brecon and Monmouthshire.
 His younger brother Charles Morgan sat as Member of Parliament for Brecon and Breconshire.
 His younger brother John Morgan of Dderw was Member of Parliament for Brecon and Monmouthshire.
 On his death the male line of the Morgan family failed.
 His sister and heiress Jane Morgan married Charles Gould.
 He sat as Member of Parliament for Brecon and Breconshire and served as Judge Advocate General from 1768 to 1806.
 He was knighted in 1779 and created a baronet, of Tredegar in the County of Monmouth, in the Baronetage of Great Britain on 30 October 1792.

 The day after his elevation to a baronetcy he assumed by Royal licence the surname of Morgan in lieu of his patronymic.
 He was succeeded by his eldest son, the second Baronet.
-He was a Lieutenant-General in the British Army and served as Commander-in-Chief of the West Indies.
+He was a Lieutenant-Colonel in the British Army and served as Commander-in-Chief of the West Indies.
 He was succeeded by his eldest son, the aforementioned third Baronet, who was elevated to the peerage in 1859.
 See above for further history of the baronetcy.

 Octavius Morgan, fourth son of the second Baronet, was a politician, historian and antiquary.